 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-The Garden Club and the Village are working together to create a plan to control invasives and reintroduce natives at Silver Spring Park.
-The Garden Club received $10,000 grant to help create the design for the Silver Spring Park.
+The Garden Club and the Village have completed a project to control invasives and reintroduce natives at Silver Spring Park.
+The Garden Club received $15,000 grant to help create the design for the Silver Spring Park.
 In 2019, phase one of the park renovation was completed, which included a rain garden and a bio-swale installation.
 The Fund for Lake Michigan gave the Garden Club a grant of $40,000 to implement this project which was completed in 2022.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 The Village of Whitefish Bay continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1994.